Dear Bankruptcy Adviser,

 2. File the bankruptcy petition, and obtain a case number.
-You can bring the petition directly to the bankruptcy court clerk's window.
+You can take the petition directly to the bankruptcy court clerk’s window.
 Once the clerk accepts your completed paperwork, you will receive an official court stamp and case number confirming your case has been filed.

-4. Notify the creditor garnishing your wages that you filed for bankruptcy.
+4. Inform the creditor garnishing your wages that you filed for bankruptcy.
 The EWO has the name of the creditor and any attorney or law firm that handled the case.
 You must fax them proof of the bankruptcy filing and the EWO, so the creditor can verify the bankruptcy filing.

-Yes, the creditor has the garnishment order already, but you want to make this as easy as possible for its staff.
+Yes, the creditor has the garnishment order already, but you want to make this as easy as possible for the creditor’s staff.
 You also want to mail them copies, via certified mail, of the stamped page showing you filed bankruptcy and the EWO.
 In almost all cases, the creditor will immediately confirm you filed bankruptcy and notify the county sheriff to terminate the garnishment.

 5. Notify the sheriff yourself.
 Information about the sheriff also is on the garnishment order.
 The sheriff has to receive an official notification from the creditor and then will tell your employer to stop the garnishment.

-Here is where you're likely to face the biggest delay in ending the garnishment.
+Here is where you’re likely to face the biggest delay in stopping the garnishment.
 Your employer will not stop garnishing wages simply because you notify payroll or human resources you filed for bankruptcy.
 The employer must receive notification from the sheriff.
-In some areas, the sheriff's department is understaffed, overworked or both.
-Getting the sheriff's office to process the request can take days, weeks or even months.
+In some areas, the sheriff’s department is understaffed, overworked or both.
+Getting the sheriff’s office to process the request can take days, weeks or even months.
 The garnishment will continue until the sheriff notifies your employer.

 6. Let your payroll department or service know you filed.
 Put it on notice that it ought to be receiving something from the sheriff soon.

-Now, you may want to know whether you can recover any of the money garnished prior to filing.
+Now, you may want to know whether you can recover any of the money garnished before filing.
 Unfortunately, I cannot answer that question.
 Each state has different amounts of money you can protect when you file for bankruptcy.
 In some states, you might not be able to protect those garnished funds.
 So, even though you can stop future garnishments, you might not be able to recover the funds already taken.

-The person assigned to your bankruptcy case, called a trustee, will request to receive any garnished funds that are beyond your reach.
+The person assigned to your bankruptcy case, called a trustee, will ask to receive any garnished funds that are beyond your reach.
 The trustee then will distribute a portion of those funds to your other creditors.